senecajs/seneca-web/README.md

    * _headers_: sub-object defining custom header values
    * _redirect_: redirect URL

-For each HTTP method, you can provide a method specification that overrides some of the route specification.
+For each HTTP method, you can provide a method specification (as a sub-object) that overrides some of the route specification.
 Note that URL cannot be modified at the method level - that would be a different route!
-In particular this means that the _alias_ can onyl be set at the route specification level.
+In particular this means that the _alias_ can only be set at the route specification level.
 If you need other behaviour, your best option is to write a custom middleware function, as noted above.

 The method specification can contain the following properties, which override the route specification: